fishwickid/Budget-Tracker/README.md

 You will not only be able to easily add daily spending into the app, with the visual chart you can easily see how much you're spending comparitible day after day.

-## Build With
+## Built With

-This app is build utilising the following technologies.
+This app is built utilising the following technologies.

 - Node.JS
 - MongoDB database